Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 FROM ranked_cars
 WHERE value_rank=1;

--- 8. How does price differ by body type (SUV vs Sedan vs Hatchback)?-- SELECT * FROM Cars;
+## 8. How does price differ by body type (SUV vs Sedan vs Hatchback)?
+SELECT * FROM Cars;
 SELECT * FROM (
 SELECT	body_type,